Super Mario Odyssey: Gameplay

-The game requires a minimum number of Power Moons to be collected from each Kingdom to move onto the next, though these may be obtained from any source, making major objectives largely optional.
-Once Bowser is defeated, each kingdom is repopulated with more Power Moons.
-Collecting enough Power Moons allows for additional outfits to be purchased and unlocks two bonus areas.
-One of these areas is a boss rush called Dark Side, with 250 Power Moons required to enter.
-The other is a level called Darker Side that combines many elements of the game, and requires 500 Power Moons to enter.
+The game requires a minimum number of Power Moons to be collected from each kingdom to move onto the next, though these may be obtained from any source, making major objectives largely optional.
+Once Bowser is defeated, each kingdom is repopulated with more Power Moons to collect.
+Collecting enough Power Moons allows for additional outfits to be purchased and unlocks two bonus levels.
+One of these levels is a boss rush called Dark Side, with 250 Power Moons required to enter.
+The other is a platforming gauntlet called Darker Side that combines many elements of the game, and requires 500 Power Moons to enter.
 In addition to this, there is also a level based on Peach's Castle from Super Mario 64 unlocked by beating the game.
 This level allows Mario to face harder versions of previously defeated bosses and earn additional Power Moons by completing in-game achievements.

 The game features a photo mode that allows players to use a free-moving camera to take and save screenshots, with additional options such as filters and stickers.
 Use of the Odyssey-themed Mario, Peach, and Bowser Amiibo figurines allow for special in-game abilities and unlocking special costumes which are otherwise unavailable until after the player completes the game and collects enough Power Moons.
 Other Amiibo can be scanned to provide hints to finding Power Moons.

 A hide-and-seek minigame, called "Luigi's Balloon World", was released as part of an update on February 21, 2018.
-In it, players have 30 seconds to hide a balloon somewhere in a kingdom, which is then able to be played by others attempting to find it.
+In this mode, players have 30 seconds to hide a balloon somewhere in a kingdom, which is then attempted to be found by others playing the same mode.
 A leaderboard system ranks the players who have found the most balloons.

 The game was updated in 2019 to be compatible with the Nintendo Labo virtual reality kit.
-In this mode, Mario must complete challenges in a number of Kingdoms to recruit musicians and give them instruments by completing tasks related to musical notes.
+In this mode, Mario must complete challenges in a number of kingdoms to recruit musicians and give them instruments by completing tasks related to musical notes.